second2050/new-unity/README.md

 5. the switch to the "Preferences" tab and enable "Support borderless maximized windows in different layouts"
 6. Click on "Apply"
-7. Clock on the layout "New Unity" and then on the button "Switch"
+7. Click on the layout "New Unity" and then on the button "Switch"

 ### <u>Verifying that everything works™:</u>
 You should now check if everything is correctly loaded